esize/canvas-lms/doc/docker/getting_docker.md

 ### Fedora

-In Fedora 22 and later, docker-compose is in the repos:
+In Fedora 22 and later, docker compose is in the repos:

 ```
-$ dnf install docker-compose
+$ dnf install docker compose
 ```

 ### Ubuntu and others